-BGS logoMineralsUK logo
+BGS logo MineralsUK logo

 Construction minerals

-The term ‘construction minerals’ is used to describe all minerals used by the construction industry, for example in road making, in concrete, in house construction and as railway ballast.
-The largest component of construction minerals and the most voluminous materials extracted from the UK landmass are ‘aggregates’ – a term used to describe granular or particulate material which is suitable for use on its own, or with a binder such as cement, lime or bitumen (in construction).
-Aggregates are used in concrete, mortar, roadstone or asphalt (drainage courses), or for constructional fill and railway ballast.
-The two principal types of natural aggregate are crushed rock (limestone, igneous rock and sandstone) and sand and gravel.
-In addition to land–won sand and gravel, significant quantities are produced by marine dredging.
-Other minerals used in the construction industry are clay, chalk, limestone, dolomite, brick clay, gypsum, slate and building stone.
+The term 'construction minerals' is used to describe all minerals used by the construction industry, for example in road making, concrete and house construction and as railway ballast.
+The largest component of construction minerals and the most voluminous materials extracted from the UK landmass are 'aggregates': granular or particulate material that is suitable for use on its own or with a binder such as cement, lime or bitumen (in construction).

-The following table of UK minerals production data shows the importance of aggregates.
+This table of UK minerals production data shows the importance of aggregates.

-Primary aggregate is the term used for aggregate produced from naturally occurring mineral deposits and used for the first time.
-The term ‘secondary’ aggregate is used to describe material which originates as a waste product from other quarrying activities, such as china clay or slate extraction, or is a by–product of certain industrial processes, such as blast furnace slag or power station ash.
+'Primary aggregate' is the term used for aggregate produced from naturally occurring mineral deposits and used for the first time.
+'Secondary aggregate' describes material that originates as a waste product from other quarrying activities, such as china clay or slate extraction, or is a by-product of certain industrial processes, such as blast furnace slag or power station ash.
 Recycled aggregate, consisting of construction and demolition waste, road planings and rail ballast, is an increasingly important source of aggregates.

 Great Britain production of natural aggregates 1965-2020

-Data source:United Kingdom Minerals Yearbook 2020, British Geological Survey
+Data source:United Kingdom Minerals Yearbook 2020, British Geological Survey.

 Research on construction aggregates in England

-1. Managing aggregates supply in England: a review of the current system and future options
+• Managing aggregates supply in England: a review of the current system and future options

-This report, prepared by the BGS in conjunction with a team of leading consultants under the DCLG–BGS Joint Minerals Information Programme, is an in–depth examination of the national managed aggregates supply system in England.
+This report, prepared by BGS in conjunction with a team of leading consultants under the DCLG-BGS Joint Minerals Information Programme, is an in-depth examination of the national managed aggregates supply system in England.
 The study assesses the strengths and weaknesses of the current system, as well as analysing the costs associated with its operation.
 It also compares existing practice with some alternative approaches and concludes with a series of recommendations aimed at improving the current system.

-The need for indigenous aggregates production in England
+• The need for indigenous aggregates production in England

-4. Reasons for the decline in aggregate reserves in England
+• Reasons for the decline in aggregate reserves in England

-This report by Capita Symonds Ltd was also funded by the DEFRA Aggregates Levy Sustainability Fund administered by MIRO.
+This report, by Capita Symonds Ltd, was also funded by the Defra Aggregates Levy Sustainability Fund administered by MIRO.
 It examines the nature and significance of the reported decline in permitted reserves of primary aggregates, and the reasons behind those changes.
-The study also analyses the long term implications for future aggregates supply and provides a series of recommendations for a planning response to stabilise, or reverse, this decline in reserves.
+The study also analyses the long-term implications for future aggregates supply and provides a series of recommendations for a planning response to stabilise or reverse this decline in reserves.

 Overview of the management of aggregates supply in England